-ICOM’s International Committees contribute to this mission by training their personnel to protect heritage, offering tools to make an inventory of their collections and publishing international guidelines of security.
+ICOM’s International Committees contribute to this mission by training their personnel to protect heritage, offering tools to facilitate inventories of collections and publishing international guidelines for security.

-Thanks to its international network of professionals, ICOM is now recognized by many national and international organisations as one of the main players in the fight against illicit traffic in cultural property.
+Thanks to its international network of professionals, ICOM is now recognised by many national and international organisations as one of the main players in the fight against illicit traffic in cultural property.

 The collaboration between ICOM and its partners includes the sharing of information and experiences, the organisation of awareness-raising campaigns, the development of training programmes for law enforcement authorities, and the dissemination of ICOM publications on illicit traffic to these authorities.

-The international awareness-raising efforts made by ICOM and its partners to highlight the importance of protecting the cultural heritage of civilizations against illicit traffic tend to have positive consequences.
+The international awareness-raising efforts made by ICOM and its partners to highlight the importance of protecting the cultural heritage of civilizations against illicit traffic has positive consequences.

-The international standard, Object Identification, makes the identification of endangered objects easier.
+The international standard, Object Identification (Object ID), makes the identification of endangered objects easier.